DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 During procurement, the following should be demonstrated:

-* how the product can link with early help, virtual school, education, health systems and other existing systems, including across mulit-agency partnerships
+* how the product can link with early help, virtual school, education, health systems and other existing systems, including across multi-agency partnerships
 * how the product can link with future systems local authorities might adopt
 * how the product meets open API standards
 * examples of collaboration or integration
 * the appropriate and secure transfer of information between systems
-* how the system will support local authorities to meet [data protection regulation standards](https://ico.org.uk/for-organisations/guide-to-data-protection/)
+* how the system will support local authorities to meet [data protection regulations](https://ico.org.uk/for-organisations/guide-to-data-protection/)

 [Next principle: Design systems that are simple to use](/principle-3)